DrUzair/complex-adaptive-systems/models/virus/readme.md

 - How long is going to last ?
 - What if it comes back again ?
 - Herd immunity at what cost ?
-- When will the recovery start ?
+- When will the recovery start ?.
+Shall the recoveries will be as exponetially increasing as were the infections ?
 - On a given day of virus spread, How many asymptomatic patients are out there ?
 - Effectiveness of
   - Social distancing